List of Wu-Tang Clan affiliates: Lounge Lo

-Popa Wu

-The father of Wu-offshoots Shacronz and Free Murda and an expert on the philosophy of the Five-Percent Nation, Popa Wu can be heard giving teachings on Wu-Tang tracks such as "North Star" (Raekwon), "Black Jesus", "All That I Got Is You" (Ghostface Killah), "The Blessing", and "Wu-Revolution".

-He released a solo album titled Visions of the 10th Chamber in 2000, which was effectively a compilation of Wu-affiliated artists (including La the Darkman, Method Man, & Ol' Dirty Bastard) with regular interjections from Popa Wu himself.
-In 2008, he released Visions of the 10th Chamber Part II, a second compilation composed of a big collection of artists with Dj Nino Carta and Dlah.
-Popa Wu was featured on Older Gods Pt.
-2 from Masta Killa's second LP, Made in Brooklyn and on the track "Return of the North Star" from Raekwon's Only Built 4 Cuban Linx...
-Pt.
-II.
-At the public premiere of Wu: The Story of the Wu-Tang in NYC, he mentioned that he is planning to publish a book.
-Before his death, he running his label Popa Wu Records out of Brooklyn, NY.

-Popa Wu died at 63 in December, 2019.

 Prodigal Sunn

+PXWER

+Shakuan ‘Sha’ Smith, also known as PXWER, is a hip-hop artist and son of Method Man.

 Remedy

 Remedy is a rapper and hip-hop producer.
 He is known for being the first white and the first Jewish rapper to be affiliated with the Wu-Tang Clan.
 He owns and runs Code Red Entertainment, his label which released Cappadonna's The Struggle album.
 He also served as executive producer on Inspectah Deck's album Manifesto.
 Remedy has produced and been featured on various works for ESPN.
 He released a mixtape, It All Comes Down to This.
 He is the co-executive producer of the Wu-Tang Killa Bees: Return Of The Swarm album.

 Sav Killz

 Sav Killz is an emcee, writer, and rapper.
 He got his start as part of the Wu-Tang Clan cypher and was connected to Popa Wu, learning how to rap at 36 Chambers Studio and Restoration Plaza.